FRC-Utilities/QDriverStation/README.md

 #### Compiling the application

-Once you have Qt installed, open QDriverStation.pro in Qt Creator and click the "Run" button.
+Once you have Qt installed, open *Desktop.pro* in Qt Creator and click the "Run" button.

 Alternatively, you can also use the following commands:
 - qmake